sdr-enthusiasts/docker-flightradar24/README.md

 ```

 Take a note of the sharing key, as you'll need it when launching the container.

-## Configuring `mikenye/piaware` Container

-If you're using this container with the `mikenye/piaware` container to provide ModeS/BEAST data, you'll need to ensure you've opened port 30005 into the `mikenye/piaware` container, so this container can connect to it.

-The IP address or hostname of the docker host running the `mikenye/piaware` container should be passed to the `mikenye/fr24feed` container via the `BEASTHOST` environment variable shown below.
-The port can be changed from the default of 30005 with the optional `BEASTPORT` environment variable.

 ## Up-and-Running with `docker run`